Northern Lights

 • The Department of Scandinavian Studies was established by an act of the Washington State Legislature in 1909.

-• The Department has the largest undergraduate Scandinavian Studies program in the U.S.
+• The Department offers the largest Scandinavian Studies program in North America.

 • The Department’s Baltic Studies program is the only such program in the U.S. and celebrated its 25th anniversary in 2019.